sptobey/mtgdeckbuilder-express-/README.md

  - User can build their own decks
  - Login System: save and load decks
  - Polish UI and add Instructional Information

+## Q/A's

+Q1: Is this an app or a website?
+A1: This is a website.

+Q2: What is the main focus of this website, searching cards or building a deck?
+A2: Our main focus is on the deckbuilding aspect, although you will also be able to search and filter cards.

+Q3: How will decks be built?
+A3: While in the deckbuilding section, you search cards and can click the check mark to add a card, or an x mark to remove a card in your deck.

+Q4: Where is your data sourced from?
+A4: A public API known as Deckbrew.

+Q5: How do you picture the UI?
+A5: There will be two views; one is a search and add function for the deck you are currently building which is also functional as a standalone search, the other is a view of the deck you are currently working on with all associated information.

+Q6: How are the decks saved?
+A6: They are saved and loaded locally as a JSON blob.